 If you sincerely believe that you are not guilty of a criminal charge, an experienced Orange County criminal defense attorney will fight on your behalf for a dismissal of the charge or for a not guilty verdict.

-However, if the state’s case against you is persuasive and a conviction is sure, your DUI attorney can explain your plea options and work for a just and appropriate alternative sentence.
+However, if the state’s case against you is persuasive and a conviction is sure, your defense attorney can explain your plea options and work for a just and appropriate alternative sentence.

 Many of those who have been sentenced to treatment and counseling have taken advantage of alternative sentencing, dealt with their alcohol and drug issues, and have moved ahead positively and constructively with their lives.